FedeDP/libmodule/docs/src/module.rst

 .. c:function:: module_register_topic(self, topic)

-  Subscribes the module to a topic.
+  Registers a new topic in module's context.

   :param self: pointer to module's handler
   :param topic: topic to be registered.
 Only a not-existent topic can be registered.
 Note that as soon as a topic is registered, a message with type == SYSTEM will be broadcasted to all modules.